 As of December 31, 2016, our mortgage-backed securities portfolio consisted of \$1.100 billion of fixed rate Agency "specified pools," \$33.1 million of Agency RMBS backed by adjustable rate mortgages, or "Agency ARMs," \$62.1 million of Agency reverse mortgage pools, \$12.3 million of Agency interest only securities, or "Agency IOs," and \$19.4 million of non-Agency RMBS.
-Specified pools are fixed rate Agency pools with special characteristics, such as pools containing mortgages or originated through the government-sponsored "Making Homes Affordable" refinancing programs, and pools containing mortgages with various other characteristics.
+Specified pools are fixed rate Agency pools with special characteristics, such as pools comprised of low loan balance mortgages, pools comprised of mortgages backed by investor properties, pools containing mortgages originated through the government-sponsored "Making Homes Affordable" refinancing programs, and pools containing mortgages with various other characteristics.
 During the fourth quarter, we net purchased assets across each sector of our RMBS portfolio, including non-Agency RMBS.
 Overall, on the basis of fair value, the size of our RMBS portfolio was roughly unchanged at \$1.227 billion as of December 31, 2016, as compared to \$1.233 billion as of September 30, 2016.
-In addition, separate and apart from the short TBA portfolio that we hold for hedging purposes, we held \$49.1 million in notional amount of long TBA positions for investment purposes at December 31, 2016, as compared to \$6.9 million at September 30, 2016.
+In addition, separate and apart from the short TBA portfolio that we hold for hedging purposes, we held \$49.1 million in notional amount of long TBA positions for investment purposes at December 31, 2016, as compared to \$60.9 million at September 30, 2016.
 For financial reporting purposes, TBAs are considered derivative instruments.